BesLogic/releaf-canopeum/README.md

 ## Getting Started

-Follow these instructions to get the project up and running on your local machine.
+This project has been configured to run in VsCode dev container with all necessary tools to run the front-end and backend from within the environment or follow these instructions to get the project up and running on your local machine without dev container.

+Note: If you choose to develop from within the dev container, you still need to have your mysql database available accessible from your app.
+We've pre-configured the dev container to try reaching the default mysql database container created with the docker-compose.yml from this repository.

 ### Prerequisites